Millions of patients affected. Billions in avoidable cost. And a detection system that's decades behind.

 of hospital-acquired AKI is largely unreimbursed by insurance

-Without continuous monitoring, kidney injury develops silently across the hospital stay — with risk compounding each day detection is delayed.
+Without continuous monitoring, kidney stress develops silently across the hospital stay — with risk compounding each day detection is delayed.

 The gap between when kidney injury begins and when creatinine rises represents a critical missed window for intervention.